 - Ticlopidine

 Vitamin E products affected include standalone vitamin E and combination supplements.
-Common brands and product lines that may contain vitamin E include:
+Common product lines that may contain vitamin E include:

 - Nature Made Vitamin E